wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 The National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) is a voluntary Framework that consists of standards, guidelines, and best practices to manage cybersecurity-related risks.

 Through a validated assessment performed by the <a href="#HITRUST">Health Information Trust Alliance (HITRUST)</a>, a leading security and privacy standards development and accreditation organization, Office 365 is certified to the objectives specified in the <a href="#NIST">NIST</a> <a href="#CSF">CSF</a>.

+NIACAP (National Information Assurance Certification and Accreditation Process) evaluates an application or system that is <strong>distributed</strong> to a number of different locations.
+System accreditation evaluates an application or support system.
+Site accreditation evaluates the application or system at a specific self-contained location.

 <a name="CSF"></a>